FeliceRivarez/FeliceRivarez/README.md

   **Yifei Zhang**, Zhenduo Hou, Yunkai Zou, Zhen Li, Ding Wang.
 In Proc.
 INSCRYPT 2024 (**CCF-C**), to appear.

+Awards:

+- Cryptography National Contest'24, China, held by CACR.
+Finalist, **Second Prize**. （2024全国密码技术竞赛，**全国决赛二等奖**）

+  I personally servered as the presenter and drafted the report, completed the artifact in part.
+In the group phase of the finals, we were the first.
+  However, in a last minute notice, the score for the preliminary round is also a part of the final score (the prelims took place 2 months before the finals, and was never a part of the final result in previous editions of the competition).
+Due to this sudden change of rules, we lost the chance to win the first prize.

+- Contemporary Undergraduate Mathematical Contest in Modeling, National contest'24, China. **Second Prize (Tianjin)**. （2024全国大学生数学建模竞赛，**天津市二等奖**）

+  I personally served as team leader, model designer, and programmer.

 In this semester(Fall 2024), courses I am taking include：
 - Operating System
 - Computer Architecture